Best Spice Saffron Health Benefits!

 It can act in ways that can lower blood pressure.
 Therefore, low blood pressure should exercise caution when consuming this red spice.

-This is a spice that one must have once before they die, for it adds health and taste to your food.
+It is a spice one must have once before they die, for it adds health and taste to your food.